yaniv92648/WhatsAppGroupSentimentAnalysis/README.md

 # WhatsAppGroupSentimentAnalysis
-A sentiment analysis based on HeBert (https://github.com/avichaychriqui/HeBERT) of WhatsApp groups!
+A sentiment analysis in Hebrew based on HeBert (https://github.com/avichaychriqui/HeBERT) of WhatsApp groups!

 Wanna know how optimistic/pessimistic are your WhatsApp friends?